Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer: Preliminaries

 \subsection{The Ising model}

-The archetypal test-case of random sampling algorithms such as MCMC are ``spin glass'' Ising models. ``Glassy'' due to their magnetic disorder in analogy with the positional disorder in chemical glass, such lattices are composed of spins that can exist in either states $s_i = \{1,-1\}$.
-The state, $\pmb{s}$, composed of n spins is thus defined $\pmb{s} = (s_1,s_2...s_n)$.
-Each configuration of spins $\{1,-1\}^n$ has an associated energy ($E(\pmb{s})$), Boltzmann probability ($\mu(\pmb{s})$) and magnetisation ($m(\pmb{s})$) defined below:
+The archetypal test-case of random sampling algorithms such as MCMC is the ``spin glass'' Ising model.
+Analyzing these systems is crucial due to their wide-ranging applications in fields such as materials science, biology (protein folding), and computer science (artificial neural networks). ``Glassy'' due to their magnetic disorder in analogy with the positional disorder in chemical glass, such lattices are composed of spins that can exist in either states $s_i = \{+1,-1\}$.
+The state $\mathbf{s}$, composed of n spins, is thus defined $\mathbf{s} = (s_1,s_2...s_n)$.
+Each configuration of spins $\{1,-1\}^n$ has an associated energy ($E(\mathbf{s})$), Boltzmann probability ($\mu(\mathbf{s})$), and magnetization ($m(\mathbf{s})$) defined below: